Looking For Symptoms

 The bacteria can also attack the eyes, the mouth, anus, penis, and vagina.
 It can live inside the female reproductive system, such as in the uterus, cervix, and the fallopian tubes.

-In males, the most common symptoms of gonorrhea include sore throat, pain while urinating, more frequent urinating, green or yellow discharge coming from the penis, redness or inflammation at the opening of the penis, and bloated testicles.
+In males, the most common symptoms of gonorrhea include a sore throat, pain while urinating, more frequent urinating, green or yellow discharge coming from the penis, redness or inflammation at the opening of the penis, and bloated testicles.

 Getting A Gonorrhea Test